klaytn/klaytn-hackerhouse/wargame/README.md

 ## Wargame
 You can learn blockchain basic concepts like block, transaction, contract and SDK by completing the games.
+Each game was assignments in [Klaytn Dev Bootcamp](https://www.youtube.com/playlist?list=PLmYPZbd2veWKWZGbT3kxnjRr9sJAYDiOs) so you can learn background to solve each as recorded video.

 1. [Get the latest blockhash](get-latest-blockhash/README.md)
 2. [Make your NFT](make-your-nft/README.md)